Advent of Code 2015 - Day 7 - Some Assembly Required

 getEmulatedSignal(parseCircuit(input), 'a');

-With the logic in-place we can combine the two functions together and determine what the resulting signal is from wire a
+With the logic in place, we can combine the two functions and determine the resulting signal from wire a 🌟.

 Part 2